rajukumar7769/FridayAI_2.0/README.md

 1. Clone this repo
 2. Import used modules in your pc
-3. Expoert cookies_files from Gemini AI Website - https://gemini.google.com/app
+3. Expoert API KEY from Gemini AI Website - https://aistudio.google.com/app/apikey
 4. Run code And Use